CWC for Teachers

 The CWC relies on support and promotion from faculty and instructors across campus; thus, we hope that you will continue to support our services and your students by including the CWC blurb (below) on your syllabus or Canvas site and by periodically reminding students about the work we do.

 The Cornell Writing Centers (CWC) provide support for individuals at any stage of the writing process.
 It is a free resource available to everyone on campus—faculty, staff, graduate and undergraduate students—for nearly any kind of writing project: applications, presentations, lab reports, essays, papers, and more.
-Tutors (trained undergraduate and graduate students) serve as responsive listeners and readers who can address questions about the writing process or about particular pieces of writing.
-They can consider questions of confidence, critical reading, analytic thought, and imagination.
-Writing tutors also have experience working with non-native English speakers.
-The CWC is offering synchronous online tutoring (via chat and/or video conferences) through our scheduling platform: https://cornell.mywconline.net/ We have appointments Mondays through Thursdays from 8:00-10:00am ET and 3:00-5:00pm ET as well as Sundays through Thursdays from 7:00 – 10:00pm ET.
+Tutors (trained undergraduate) serve as responsive listeners and readers who can address questions about the writing process or about particular pieces of writing.
+They will ask questions that foster critical thinking about your writing, and they will also consider questions of confidence, reading, analytic thought, imagination, and research.
+All tutors have training in supporting multilingual writers, working with writers remotely online, and in supporting writers working on application materials.
+Writers can schedule appointments or drop in at a convenient time.
+The CWC is offers both in-person and online tutoring appointments.
+Please make appointments here: https://cornell.mywconline.net/

 Essay Response Consultation